GUIDO RICCARDI | CANDIANI

 In 1963, Giacomo Stupino, together with his brothers, bought the Castello and part of the estate.

-The aristocratic ownership of the Castello di Neive came to an end and the Stupino family became its owners.
-Giacomo's children, Anna, Giulio, Italo and Piera, along with their children and grandchildren, continue stewardship of the Castello today.
+The aristocratic ownership of the Castello di Neive came to an end and the Stupino became the owners.
+Giacomo's children, Anna, Giulio, Italo and Piera, along with their children and grandchildren, continued preserving the Castello up to this day.